eseidel/dart_realtime_game/README.md

 docker build -f .\dockerfiles\frontend.Dockerfile -t frontend . docker build -f .\dockerfiles\backend.Dockerfile -t backend .
 ```

+# Next
+* Abilities

+How do do abilities?
+When a button is pressed, an Action is sent to the server.
+Action is added to the queue of actions to be processed
+Action starts cooldown timer on the ability
+Action is processed by the server
+Action generates effects
+Effects can generate entities.

+Is everything just buffs?
+Buffs are just timed effects associated with entities.
+To compute any value you need to include effects of all buffs?

+How do buffs relate to components?
+Can you have multiple of the same component
+for a given entity?
+Presuably yes.
+So buffs are just components that are
+timed and can be added and removed.

+So to look up entity is a BuffedEntity, which includes all the buffs?

 # Known issues
 - Server leaks 2 PhysicsComponents on hot-restart.